 Tetanus booster: The tetanus booster is recommended every 10 years.

-Immunizations such as polio, tetanus toxoid, diphtheria toxoid, pneumococcus, hepatitis B, haemophilus influenzae type B conjugate, and measles, mumps, and rubella, should be initiated per the guidelines and recommendations of the transplantation center at appropriate intervals.
+Immunizations such as polio, tetanus toxoid, diphtheria toxoid, pneumococcus, hepatitis B, haemophilus influenzae type B conjugate, and measles, mumps, and rubella, should be given to the patient as per the guidelines and recommendations of the transplantation center.

-The American Dental Association’s (2009) recommendations for adults for general dental care include brushing teeth twice daily, cleaning between the teeth daily with floss or an interdental cleaner, and seeing the dentist regularly for examinations (including X-rays if warranted) and professional cleaning.
+The American Dental Association’s (2009) recommendations for adults for general dental care include brushing teeth twice daily, cleaning between the teeth daily with floss or an interdental cleaner, and seeing the dentist regularly for examinations (including X-rays, if warranted) and professional cleaning.
 Most dental practices and dental insurance companies cite twice yearly visits as the minimum required to maintain good oral hygiene.
-The risk of osteonecrosis of the jaw associated with the use of IV bisphosphonates and recommendations for prevention, diagnosis, and treatment are discussed in Miceli et al. (2011).
+The risk of osteonecrosis (reduced blood flow to the bone) of the jaw associated with the use of IV bisphosphonates and recommendations for prevention, diagnosis, and treatment are discussed in Miceli et al. (2011).

 Tobacco use in all forms is the biggest risk factor for oral cancer.
 Alcohol use combined with tobacco use increases this risk.
 Patients should be encouraged to avoid tobacco and to limit alcohol use to decrease their risk for oral cancer (USPSTF, 2010).
-Direct inspection and palpation of the oral cavity is the most commonly recommended method of screening for oral cancer, which can be provided by dentists during routine visits.
+Direct inspection and palpation (feeling with the fingers or hands) of the oral cavity is the most commonly recommended method of screening for oral cancer, which can be provided by dentists during routine visits.
 However, little data exists on the sensitivity and specificity of this method and, although other screening techniques are being evaluated, they are still considered experimental.